Einstein@Home: Gravitational-wave data analysis and results

 Results from a dedicated Einstein@Home search for continuous gravitational waves from the central object of the supernova remnant G347.3 was published on 5 August 2021.
 In the analysed frequency range between 20 Hertz and 400 Hertz no signal was found.
 The derived upper limits correspond to ellipticities of less than 10−6 for most of the frequency band.
 In the most sensitive frequency band at 166 Hertz the upper limit (90% confidence) on gravitational-wave strain is 7.0×10−26.

+In July 2023, the results of an all-sky search for continuous gravitational waves in the public LIGO O3 data were published.
+The search was the most sensitive at that time for gravitational waves with frequencies between 2o Hertz and 800 Hertz and with spin-downs of up to −2.6×10−9 Hz s−1.
+No astrophysical gravitational-wave signal was identified, and all candidate signals could be attributed to artificial signals injected into the LIGO data for validation purposes.
+The results exclude the existence of isolated neutron stars spinning at rotational frequencies of more than 200 Hertz with ellipticities larger than 5×10−8 closer than 100 parsec.